Dokespike/PyPlayer/README.md

 Anything else?:
 ===============
-All the music you open will have the dirrectorys saved to the file CSI.txt
+All the music you open will have the dirrectorys saved to the file MusicDir.txt

-Open the "Config.txt" file and put the dirrectory of where your music is stored, or the lowest folder where your music is stored.
+Open the "Config.txt" file and put the dirrectory of where your music is stored, or most "shallow" from where your music is stored.

-If you have a bunch of music and it fills the list box, to scroll down click inside it and move the mouse down/up to browse through the listbox.
+If you have a bunch of music and it fills the listbox, to scroll down click inside the listbox and move the mouse down/up or simply enable the use of arrow buttons to move up and down inside the Config.txt file